-Whether you’re going to see your doctor for a routine checkup or are admitted to the hospital, your doctor needs information about how your body is functioning.

-A basic metabolic panel is a combination of tests that helps your doctor assess important functions in your body.
+Whether you’re going to see a doctor for a routine checkup or you’re admitted to the hospital, a basic metabolic panel is a combination of tests that can help a doctor assess important functions in your body.

 The tests that make up the basic metabolic panel are blood (serum) tests for:

-This test measures the amount of nitrogen in the blood in order to determine your kidney function.
+- BUN (blood urea nitrogen): This measures the amount of nitrogen in the blood in order to determine your kidney function.

 - Creatinine: This can tell the doctor how your kidneys are functioning.

-A glucose test checks your blood sugar levels — abnormally high or low glucose levels could indicate a range of issues.
+- Glucose: This checks your blood sugar levels — abnormally high or low glucose levels could indicate a range of issues.

-The basic metabolic panel can give your doctor a good idea if you have any serious problems with:
+The basic metabolic panel can give doctors a good idea as to whether you have any serious problems with:

 - blood filtration